CSIRO-enviro-informatics/PUV-ont/README.md

 ![P01_wheel](image/P01_wheel.png)

-The P01 'Semantic Model' defines the structure of a Parameter Name (seen as its `skos:prefLabel`), the RDF representation only shows generalized SKOS relationships to the component terms:
+The P01 'Semantic Model' defines a rule to build a Parameter Name (seen as its `skos:prefLabel`).
+However, the current RDF representation from NVS only shows generalized SKOS relationships to the component terms (`skos:broader` and `skos:related`).

-For example, the parameter [`R0186569`](http://vocab.nerc.ac.uk/collection/P01/current/R0186569/) is currently described using the basic SKOS relations as follows:
+For example, the description of parameter [`R0186569`](http://vocab.nerc.ac.uk/collection/P01/current/R0186569/) is as follows:

 ```Turtle
 <http://vocab.nerc.ac.uk/collection/P01/current/R0186569/> a skos:Concept ;
     skos:altLabel "DryWt_CAS57117-41-6_BE006569" ;